civicrm/civicrm-sysadmin-guide/docs/upgrade/drupal7.md

     * Installing from scratch?
 Use the installation instructions for [Drupal 7](https://wiki.civicrm.org/confluence/display/CRMDOC/Drupal+Installation+Guide+for+CiviCRM+4.5+-+Drupal+7)
     * Upgrading from a version prior to 2.2?
 First upgrade to 2.2 [using these instructions](https://wiki.civicrm.org/confluence/display/CRMDOC22/Upgrade+Drupal+Sites+to+2.2).

-    {*}IMPORTANT: These instructions are for sites using or upgrading to Drupal 7 only.
+    IMPORTANT: These instructions are for sites using or upgrading to Drupal 7 only.
 Before considering an upgrade of a production Drupal 6 site, verify that other Drupal modules you may be using are either compatible with Drupal 7.x OR that there is a Drupal 7 version you can upgrade to.

     **NOTE: When you upgrade Drupal from 6.x to 7.x, the official instructions on Drupal.org say to disable all non-core modules.
 However, we recommend that you do NOT disable CiviCRM.
 If CiviCRM is disabled and you upgrade to Drupal 7.0, you will then**  **not**  **be able to upgrade CiviCRM.
 If you have done this, the only option is to install CiviCRM on a blank database, and then manually edit civicrm.settings.php to point to your real database and then proceed with the upgrade.
 See below for more information.
 Or, you can use drush civicrm-upgrade-db.**